6-Year-Old Finds Message Alleging Chinese Prison Labor In Box Of Christmas Cards

 "We only became aware of this when some foreign media contacted us.
 We have never done such a thing," Zhejiang Yunguang Printing told the Global Times.
 "Why did they include our company's name?
 Do they have any evidence that we have been working with any prison?"

-"I can responsibly say, according to the relevant organs, Shanghai's Qingpu prison does not have this issue of foreign prisoners being forced to work," a spokesman for China's foreign ministry, Geng Shuang, said at a Monday news conference, according to Reuters.
+"I can responsibly say, according to the relevant organs, Shanghai's Qingpu prison does not have this issue of foreign prisoners being forced to work," a spokesman for China's Foreign Ministry, Geng Shuang, said at a Monday news conference, according to Reuters.

 The spokesman dismissed the affair as "a farce" created by Humphrey.
 Humphrey told Reuters that for him to have concocted the note was impossible.

-Note: A previous caption incorrectly said the Christmas card contained a message apparently from a Chinese prisoner.
-The message was apparently from foreign prisoners in China.